 Does the fellowship have any citizenship eligibility requirements?

 When will the winners be notified?
 What about non-winners?

-Each nominator will be contacted with the results in late July.
+Each nominator will be contacted with the results by the date listed on the how to nominate page.
 It will be their responsibility to inform students, nominees and/or endorsers of the outcome.
 Note that SIGHPC only contacts nominators; students should request status information from their advisor.